About Us

 • singing hymns

 Communion is held twice a month: after the evening service of the first Sunday in the month, and after the morning service of the third Sunday.
-Communion is open to all who profess faith in the Lord Jesus Christ as their saviour and lord.
+Communion is open to all who profess faith in the Lord Jesus Christ as their Saviour and Lord.

 Associate Membership is also available.
 It is normally held by those who have been full members or long term visitors but who have now moved away, but wish to retain their connections with us.